emmt/QuickHeaps.jl/README.md

 If this is not sufficient, a custom binary heap type may be created that inherits from `AbstractBinaryHeap{T,O}` with `T` the type of the values stored by the heap and `O` the type of the ordering.
-Assuming the array backing the storage of the values in the custom heap type has 1-based linear indexing, the following methods have to be specialized for an instance `h` of any custom heap
+Assuming the array backing the storage of the values in the custom heap type has 1-based linear indexing, it is sufficient to specialize the following methods for an instance `h` of the custom heap type:
-type:

 ```julia
 length(h)